NYC Travel Tips: 21 Things to Know Before Visiting New York

 - Statue of Liberty tickets (especially for pedestal or crown access).

-Good to know: Even if you’re using a city pass, some attractions still require you to book a time slot (and popular ones can fill up quickly).
+Good to know: Even if you’re using a city pass, some attractions still require booking a time slot (and popular ones can fill up quickly).
 Always double-check the fine print and plan well ahead.

 READ ALSO: Tips for the Statue of Liberty